votingworks/vxsuite/libs/cvr-fixture-generator/README.md

   required, the default number is determined as the number of possible variants of ballot style, precinct, ballot type (absentee or precinct), scanner, and vote variations.
+- `--ballotIdPrefix` - a prefix to prepend to every ballot id (or `UniqueId` in the CDF).
+Since ballot ids are incrementing numbers starting from 1, they will have id collisions in VxAdmin if they are not distinguished by a prefix.
+- `--bmdBallots` - use this flag to generate BMD ballots instead of HMPB ballots.
+BMD ballots have no images, their write-ins include a `Text` field instead of an image reference, and all the contests are in one CVR rather than one CVR per sheet.
+Note that if you use this option, `--includeBallotImages` will do nothing.

 ## Vote Variations